developer-zebra/developer-zebra-site/src/enterprise-keyboard/3-2/guide/apis/index.md

 ### SHOW
 **Used to show or hide the specified key layout**.

-> **NOTE: An app can NOT hide the keyboard using the SHOW API** if the app contains logic to show the keyboard automatically when an activity comes to the foreground (i.e. the activity has a declared flag of `android:windowSoftInputMode`=`stateVisible` in its `AndroidManifest.xml` file).
+**`IMPORTANT:` An app CANNOT hide the keyboard using the SHOW API if the app contains logic to show the keyboard automatically when an activity comes to the foreground** (i.e. the activity has a declared flag of `android:windowSoftInputMode`=`stateVisible` in its `AndroidManifest.xml` file).

 **Parameter values**:

 * **TRUE**: Keyboard is shown when activity is launched, even if the activity does not require input.

 * **FALSE**: Keyboard is not shown when activity is launched; shown only when the device user taps on an input field.

-Once key layout is set in Enterprise Keyboard, requested application receives a response intent containing  `RESULT_CODE` and `RESULT_MESSAGE` extras.

 Once key layout is shown/hidden, requested application receives a response intent with RESULT_CODE and RESULT_MESSAGE.